-Moody's Investors Service, Inc. ("Moody's") and Standard & Poor's Ratings Services, a Standard & Poor's Financial Services LLC business ("S&P") have assigned the ratings of "Aa3" and "A+", respectively, to the 2019 Series P Bonds.
+Moody's Investors Service, Inc. ("Moody's") and Standard & Poor's Ratings Services, a Standard & Poor's Financial Services LLC business ("S&P) have assigned the ratings of "Aa3" (stable outlook) and "A+" (negative outlook), respectively, to the 2020 Series S Bonds.
 An explanation of the significance of such ratings may be obtained from the company furnishing the rating.
 The ratings reflect only the respective views of such organization, and the University makes no representation as to the appropriateness of the ratings.
 There is no assurance that such ratings will continue for any given period of time or that they will not be revised downward or withdrawn entirely by either or both of such rating companies, if in the judgment of either or any of such companies, circumstances so warrant.
-Any such downward revision or withdrawal of such ratings, or any of them, may have an adverse effect on the market price of the 2019 Series P Bonds.
+Any such downward revision or withdrawal of such ratings, or any of them, may have an adverse effect on the market price of the 2020 Series S Bonds.

-STATE NOT LIABLE ON THE 2019 SERIES P BONDS
+STATE NOT LIABLE ON THE 2020 SERIES S BONDS

-Nothing in the 2019 Series P Bonds or in the Indenture shall be construed as pledging the faith and credit of the State of New Jersey or any political subdivision thereof for their payment, or to create any debt against said State or any political subdivision thereof.
+Nothing in the 2020 Series S Bonds or in the Indenture shall be construed as pledging the faith and credit of the State of New Jersey or any political subdivision thereof for their payment, or to create any debt against said State or any political subdivision thereof.
 The University has no taxing power.

-LEGALITY OF THE 2019 SERIES P BONDS FOR INVESTMENT
+LEGALITY OF THE 2020 SERIES S BONDS FOR INVESTMENT

-The 2019 Series P Bonds are legal investments, in the opinion of Bond Counsel to the University, under present provisions of New Jersey law: (i) for banks and life insurance companies in the State of New Jersey; (ii) for savings banks and savings and loan associations in the State of New Jersey, subject to certain statutory limitations on the amount of such investments; (iii) for fiduciaries, subject to the provisions of the New Jersey Prudent Investment Law; and (iv) for certain institutions, subject to the provisions of the New Jersey Uniform Prudent Management of Institutional Funds Act.
+The 2020 Series S Bonds are legal investments, in the opinion of Bond Counsel to the University, under present provisions of New Jersey law: (i) for banks and life insurance companies in the State of New Jersey; (ii) for savings banks and savings and loan associations in the State of New Jersey, subject to certain statutory limitations on the amount of such investments; (iii) for fiduciaries, subject to the provisions of the New Jersey Prudent Investment Law; and (iv) for certain institutions, subject to the provisions of the New Jersey Uniform Prudent Management of Institutional Funds Act.